 The »Healthy Air Initiative« has been approved by the Council of Ministers of the Ministry of Economic Affairs, Labor and Housing of Baden-Württemberg.
 At the beginning of 2021, the focus will be on setting up, organizing, and communicating the digital advisory formats.
 The advisory services will be gradually developed over the course of the spring and extended to include manufacturers of ventilation and air cleaning products.

 Parallel to the expansion of the advisory service, test environments and protocols for characterizing the effectiveness of innovative air cleaning technologies will be further developed.
-The operation of test environments and execution of tests to assess the effectiveness of air cleaning technologies is planned for the second quarter of 2021.
+Since the second quarter of 2021, the test environment is in operation allowing effectiveness tests of air cleaning technologies to be carried out.

 Throughout the duration of the »Healthy Air Initiative«, new findings, publications, and information on air cleaning technologies as well as infection risks due to airborne viruses will be collected, structured, and evaluated.
 This information will be made available as part of a product-neutral information service on the suitability and correct use of air cleaning technologies.